TianyuDu/CME193-Autumn-2025/docs/software.md

 # Running Notebooks Locally
 There are several ways to install Python locally; we recommend using conda.
 There are two common conda distributions: Anaconda (comes with a GUI and preinstalled packages) and Miniconda (bare-bones CLI tools).
 Please refer to the [Anaconda guide](https://www.anaconda.com/docs/getting-started/getting-started) for more details.
 You can choose either version depending on your preference.
-If you are not comfortable with the command line, we'd recommend using the Anaconda, which comes with a GUI called Anaconda Navigator.
+If you are not comfortable with the command line, we'd recommend using Anaconda, which comes with a GUI called Anaconda Navigator.

 ## Anaconda (recommended and comes with a graphical user interface)
 1. Install [Anaconda](https://www.anaconda.com) and choose the Python 3.12 distribution.
 This bundles Python, Jupyter Notebook, and common scientific packages.